 The government documents say 35-40% of remaining old-growth forest habitat of the Columbia North and South herds remains unprotected, and logging is ongoing.
 Years of predator and competitive prey culls and a maternity pen have only managed to hold the Columbia North herd more or less stable while logging companies haul out truck after truck of old-growth forest that is crucial to the caribou’s long-term survival.

-This herd declined to only 24 animals while the government ignored yearly warnings from its own biologists that the herd was being displaced from critical winter habitat by snowmobiles and heli-skiing.
-Of the habitat that was protected from logging in 2007, only 3.3% of it was closed to snowmobiles, and part of the closure area is so steep it is crossed by avalanche tracks.
-Displacement can affect their nutrition and energy expenditure, potentially causing reproductive failure months later; it can also increase deaths by avalanches and predation.
+The Central Selkirk herd declined to only 24 animals while the government ignored yearly warnings from its own biologists that the herd was being displaced from critical winter habitat by snowmobiles and heli-skiing.